Who Is This Credit Card Best For?

 No bonus for new cardholders

 - Big rewards on travel purchases: Earning 3 points per $1 of travel purchases is very competitive, especially relative to the annual fee.
 Even the baseline rewards rate of 2 points per $1 is as good or better than similar travel cards offered to both military and non-military.

-- Minimal fees: Not only is the annual fee lower than other rewards cards with triple travel points, but this card doesn’t charge anything for balance transfers or foreign transactions and has a modest late fee.
+- Minimal fees: Not only is the annual fee lower than almost every other rewards cards with triple travel points, but this card doesn’t charge anything for balance transfers or foreign transactions and has a modest late fee.